mrmatho/7dt-slides/pages/servers.md

 3. Find some companies that would use this type of server.
 4. Anything more you can find out in the time we have.

-<span v-mark.highlight.purple>Each group will have a chance to present back on what they found out</span>
+**Each group will have a chance to present back on what they found out**